 Middle and high school students who are at or near grade level.
 Students will receive instruction from a Teacher of the Visually Impaired and Certified Orientation and Mobility Specialist.
-Students can participate in 2 courses per school year.
+Students can participate in up to 2 courses per school year.

 2021-22 School Year Short Courses